 Comprehensive Asset Discovery

-Advanced scanning tools automatically identify and document every asset in your network. -
+Advanced scanning tools automatically identify every asset in your network. -

 Vulnerability Assessment and Risk Mapping

-DeepAegis maps vulnerabilities associated with each asset and prioritizes risks based on severity. -
+We map vulnerabilities for each asset and prioritize risks based on severity. -

 Continuous Monitoring and Reporting

-Real-time visibility helps you detect changes, new devices, and compliance issues. -
+Real-time visibility detects new devices and ensures compliance with policies. -

-Dashboards give you a clear overview with alerts for missing patches, unauthorized software, or expired licenses. -
+Dashboards provide alerts for missing patches, unauthorized software, or expired licenses. -

 Integration with Incident Response